 A. Yes.
 Sempra’s data response filed June 1, 2001 in this proceeding, attached as Exhibit No. TW-15, provided further explanation similar to Richardson’s.
 Sempra stated that “[s]ince the transportation may have been unavailable on a given day due to operational reasons, purchasing it at a price based on the daily spread while also buying the gas in the supply basin and selling at the border on a daily basis kept all variables on a consistent, daily time frame.”
 Sempra also explained that “under the index-to-index price differential rate methodology for pipeline transportation negotiated with Transwestern, SET [Sempra] was largely shielded from the risk that, if the spread unexpectedly narrowed, it might face fixed transportation costs (under the recourse rate methodology) that would in turn become uneconomic.”
 In its Data Response No. 3 filed February 28, 2001 (Exhibit No. TW-13 at 4), Sempra explained further that it “sold the gas transported under the negotiated rate agreement in into [sic] the daily Southern California border market.”

-Q. Why? [or, Alternatively: “How could there be any question about whether the volumes would flow when the service provided by Transwestern was for firm capacity?”]
+Q. How could there be any question about whether the volumes would flow when the service provided by Transwestern was for firm capacity?

 A. Firm transportation on the Transwestern system for scheduled volumes is indeed firm service to the delivery point.
-However, the risk of being able to move physical volumes exists because of the result of scheduling procedures which are in place at the California border at the interconnection point between Transwestern’s system and the systems of Southern California Gas Company (“the downstream pipelines.
+However, the risk of not being able to move physical volumes exists because of the scheduling procedures which are in place at the California border at the interconnection point between Transwestern’s system and the systems of the downstream pipelines.
 For example, a shipper with firm capacity rights on Transwestern may be unable to effectuate the delivery of its nominated volumes to the Needles, California point if SoCal Gas, as the downstream interconnected transporter, fails to confirm acceptance of such volumes at Needles.
 SoCalGas procedures dictate how gas moves from Transwestern at Needles into the SoCalGas system for further delivery into California.
 In general terms, due to SoCalGas’ “windowing” procedure at the Needles delivery point, a shipper on the Transwestern system with firm rights to move gas to Needles, California might be unable to secure confirmation from SoCalGas for the acceptance of its nomination from Needles to a downstream point.

 Q. Please explain what you mean by the “windowing” procedure.

 A. As the downstream party at the California border, SoCalGas confirms the volumes that Transwestern may deliver into the Needles delivery point at each scheduling cycle.
-Under the windowing procedure, SoCalGas may limit the amount of gas that Transwestern can deliver into Needles based on SoCalGas’ system conditions.
-In other words, more gas can be physically delivered to the California border than SoCalGas is sometimes able to accept.
+Under the windowing procedure, SoCalGas may limit the amount of gas that Transwestern can deliver into Needles based on SoCalGas’ system conditions and market demand.
+In other words, more gas can be physically delivered to the California border than SoCalGas is sometimes willing to accept.
 This potential inability to schedule nominations is a risk that the shipper must bear under a traditional recourse two-part demand/commodity rate.
 Under the negotiated rate, however, the payment risk is on Transwestern because the shipper is only obligated to pay the volumetric rate if and when the gas flows.

 Q. Is there an additional risk factor relating to the short-term nature of these transactions that you believe was important to the decision of these shippers in electing the negotiated index-based volumetric rate rather than Transwestern’s recourse rates?